The best kind of day trip

 It seems like a new trendy clothing shop has opened every time we revisit Malmö.

-Weekday is not unique to Malmö but still worth a visit for their no-brand organic cotton garments.
+Weekday is not unique to Malmö but is still worth a visit for its no-brand organic cotton garments.

 For upcoming brands, check out fashionable shops like APLACE, Meadow, Grandpa and Circle of Friends.